 Select the object to edit.

-Select Modify > Edit for the object (for example, Edit Symbol or Edit Extrude).
+Select the command that applies to the object (for example, Edit Symbol or Edit Extrude).

-Alternatively, double-click the object, or right-click (Windows) or Ctrl-click (Mac) on the object, and then select Edit from the context menu.
+Alternatively, double-click the object, or right-click on the object, and then select Edit from the context menu.

 For symbols, viewports, and path or profile objects, only one component of the object can be edited at a time.
 When one of these objects is selected, a dialog box opens to allow you to select which component to edit.
 Select a component to edit and click OK.

-Alternatively, right-click (Windows) or Ctrl-click (Mac) on the object, and select a command from the context menu to edit the component directly or, if permitted by the object type, to switch from editing one component to editing another.
+Alternatively, right-click on the object, and select a command from the context menu to edit the component directly or, if permitted by the object type, to switch from editing one component to editing another.
 For example, to edit the path or profile of a plug-in object directly, select Edit Path or Edit Profile from the context menu.